sinazadeh/Python_basic/python_QR_generator/README.md

 # QR Generator
-Rename conf-sample.ini to conf.ini and put your data in the file.
+Rename conf-sample.ini to conf.ini and put your information in the file.

 # Installation
 * Install Segno (pip install segno)